admb-project/admb/scripts/docker/quickstart-unix.md

 4. Run **simple** Linux executable.

-   The Linux executable is incompatible for MacOS and Windows platforms, but the Docker Linux Image can be used to run the program.
+   The Linux executable is incompatible for MacOS and Windows platforms, but the ADMB Docker Image for Linux can be used to run the program.
 See the Docker commands below.

    For Windows host,